sjbennett123/polarlarp/content/events/camps/camp_sequanota.md

 - **Email Address**: [contact@sequanota.com](mailto:contact@sequanota.com)
 - **Campsite Map**: [Trail Map](/camp_sequanota_trailmap.jpg)
 - **Video**: [Summer Camp Video](https://www.youtube.com/watch?v=bcycnxE5T2k)
 - **WiFi**: Yes!
-In the Tavern.
+In the Tavern
+- **Privacy**: Other folks are using the camp!

 ## Arriving at the Campsite

 Once you enter the campsite's main road, its about 1/2 a mile until you reach the main camp area.
 You will pass a swimming pool on the left, then come up a slight grade and enter the main camp area.
 Cabins are on the left.
 The main road continues and dead ends into a parking area.
-A large dining hall on your left as you approach the parking area is the tavern and module building.
+A large dining hall on your left as you approach the parking area is the tavern, NPC Shack, and module building.
 Check in also takes place in this building.

 ## Camp Details